tkhyn/django-jsdir/README.rst

 Use them like that::

-   {% jsdir 'lib' expand=True first='1st; 2nd' last='verylast; 2ndtolast' %}
+   {% jsdir 'lib' expand=True first='1st_pattern; 2nd_pattern' last='verylast_parttern; 2ndtolast_pattern' %}

-Any file which name contains '1st' will be loaded before any file which name contains '2nd', which will be loaded before any other file, which will be loaded before any file which name contains '2ndtolast', which will be loaded before any file which name contains 'verylast'.
+Any file which name matches the regex pattern '1st_pattern' will be loaded before any file which name matches '2nd_pattern', which will be loaded before any other file, which will be loaded before any file which name matches '2ndtolast_pattern', which will be loaded before any file which name matches 'verylast_pattern'.

 Note that:

-- the lookup is case-sensitive, even on Windows platforms
-- you should use semicolons to separate the names
+- you should use semicolons to separate the patterns
-- spaces are stripped from the beginning and the end of each name
+- spaces are stripped from the beginning and the end of each pattern
 - 'file.js' matches 'file.js' `and` 'file.min.js'

 .. warning::